-Any capital gains realised by a holder of the Notes which is a Fund will not be subject to imposta sostitutiva, but will be included in the result of the relevant portfolio.
-Such result will not be taxed with the Fund, but subsequent distributions in favour of unitholders or shareholders and income realised by the unitholders or shareholders in the event of redemption or sale of the units or shares in the Fund may be subject to the Collective Investment Fund Withholding Tax.
+Any capital gains realised by an Italian Noteholder that is a Fund will not be subject to imposta sostitutiva, but will be included in the result of the relevant portfolio accrued at the end of the relevant tax period which is exempt from income tax.
+Subsequent distributions made in favour of unitholders or shareholders and income realised by the unitholders or shareholders in the event of redemption or sale of the units or shares in the Fund may be subject, in certain circumstances, to a withholding tax of 26 per cent.